Breathing Problems Solved

 **** Under Construction ***

-Level 1 goals: The student is able to eliminate the main symptoms of own health problems (e.g., asthma, heart disease, epilepsy, sinusitis, eczema, insomnia, constipation, etc.) using the Emergency Procedure so that the Emergency Procedure can substitute the use of medication or significantly reduce the dosage (e.g., twice).
-Such students have low morning CPs (usually about 5-15 s ), while elimination or reduction in medication and survival are their main practical results.
-Only about 10% learners or less are satisfied with this level.
-(Most people proceed to the next level.)
-It takes from about 1 hour to about 1-2 days to learn it.
+Level 1 Goals: The student should aim to eliminate the main symptoms of their own health problems (e.g., asthma, heart disease, epilepsy, sinusitis, eczema, insomnia, constipation, etc.) using the Buteyko Emergency Procedure.
+Properly practiced, the Emergency Procedure can significantly reduce medication use (e.g., twice less) or even eliminate it completely.
+Students on level 1 have low morning CPs (usually about 5-15 secs.).
+Survival is the main practical result!
+Less than 10% of learners are satisfied with this level.
+Once people experienced improved health through the breathing exercises, most want to proceed to higher CP levels.
+Achieving a working understanding of level 1, depending on the student, can take anywhere from 1 hour to about 1-2 days.

-Imagine about 200 medical professionals who have taught some health therapy to over 200,000 patients during several decades.
-Obviously, Russian doctors accumulated huge clinical experience in relation to teaching the Buteyko method, chances of success of their patients, final outcomes, etc. They also found that there are preliminary conditions, of social and psychological nature, which are linked to the final results of a typical Buteyko student.
-Your chances of later success depend on:
+Over several decades, more than 200 medical professionals have taught the Buteyko Method to over 200,000 patients.
+As a result, doctors (the majority of them Russian) have accumulated a huge amount of clinical experience in teaching the method, what determines chances of patients’ success, outcomes over years (and decades), etc. They’ve also found that there are preliminary conditions, of social and psychological nature, which are linked to the long-term results of a typical Buteyko student.
+Your chances of sustained success in the future depend on:

 1-A. Voluntary hyperventilation or deep breathing test